David-Durst/embeddedHaskellAetherling/theory/Stencil.md

 ## Sequence To Space-Time Rewrite Rules

 ### All Operators Other Than `Shift` and `Stencil_1d`
-All the operators have the same two rewrite rules with the same form.
+All the operators other than `Shift` and `Stencil_1d` have the same two rewrite rules with the same form.
-We provide `Chain` as an example
+We provide `Chain` as an example.

 I haven't been able to think of ways to partially parallelize the other operators.
-I may not allow them to be used as top-level primitives in auto-scheduled programs
+Due to this limitation, I may not allow them to be used as top-level primitives in auto-scheduled programs.

 #### Sequence To Space
 `Chain n w f === SSeq_To_Seq .
 Map (SSeq_To_Seq) .
 Chain_s n w f .
 Seq_To_SSeq`